LS-kcl/aphasia-dashboard/readme.md

 - Implement tests for models
 - Migrate from view functions to API calls
 - Create views for external API calls
+- Learn how to create react cards to be displayed for each set
+- Learn how to create pages and redirect in react

 # Notes for frontend:
 ## Requirements: